MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 Cities now glow with unique tones depending on their region.
 Experience warm amber/orange lights and cool white/blue hues for a more realistic night world

+> 🔧 v1.4 — Removed Brightness Slider

+The brightness slider was removed due to breaking the region-based lighting function.

 This is a visual-only add-on focused on atmosphere and realism.
 No impact on gameplay mechanics.